quiltdata/quilt/docs/advanced-features/athena.md

     a.
 From "Admin Settings", scroll to "Roles"
     b.
 Click on the "+" to create a new Role
     c.
 Set Name to e.g., "AthenaAccessRole"
     d.
 Click on "No policies attached.
-Attach a policy..."
+Attach a policy…"
     e.
 Select the "AthenaQuiltAccess" policy from before
     f.
 Click "Create"